 (c) Qualifying Round.
-If one rider on a team has a mishap at any time, the team may decide either to stop or continue to ride one person short.
+During the first half-lap, if any team suffers a mishap (recognized or not), the race shall be stopped and restarted immediately.
+If a recognized mishap occurs after the first half-lap and only one rider is involved, the team may decide either to stop or continue to ride one person short.
 If the team decides to stop, they must make their intention known within one lap after the mishap.
 If the team continues to ride and finishes one rider short, the resulting time will be used to place them in the next round.
-If more than one rider on a team has a mishap, the team shall stop and ride again at the end of the qualifying round, either alone or against another team that has also had a mishap.
+If more than one rider on a team has a mishap, the team shall stop and ride again at the end of the qualifying round.
+In the case of a non-recognized mishap, the team must continue its ride with three riders.

-(d) Quarterfinal, Semifinal, or Final Rounds.
+(d) Final Rounds.
 If any rider has a mishap in the first half lap, the race will be stopped and restarted by the starter.
 If one rider on either team has a mishap after the first half lap, the other three riders must continue.
 If more than one rider on either team has a mishap after the first half lap, the starter shall stop the race and the other team shall be declared the winner.

 2K12.
 Finish.

-(a) In the qualifying round, if one team catches the other, it shall continue and record a time for the distance.
-The team that was caught is eliminated.
+(a) In the qualifying round, where two teams are on the track at the same time, if one team catches the other, both teams shall continue and record a time for the distance.